The Layoff Guide

 You must have earned at least $2,500 in your base period with wages in at least two quarters.

-• You must be unemployed through no fault of your own
+• You separated from your Alaska employer through no fault of your own

-• You must be able and available to work
+• You are able and available to accept full-time work in Alaska

-How to File for Unemployment in Alaska — Step by Step
+How to File for Unemployment in Alaska, Step by Step

 1. 1Visit my.alaska.gov and create an account